or

 The goal for Sr. was to get Saddam out of Quait.
 The Coalition did that.
 End of story.

-The continued breaking of the peace agreement with Saddam by him, his refusal to let the UN inspect freely,
+The continued breaking of the peace agreement with Saddam by him,

 the shooting at Coalition planes in the no fly zone,